Using IAM roles for Amazon EC2 instances - Amazon SDKs and Tools

 5. For Add permissions, select the checkbox for Amazon S3 Read Only Access from the policy list, then select Next.

 6. Enter a name for the role, then select Create role.
-Remember this name because you'll need it when you launch your Amazon EC2 instance.
+Remember this name because you'll need it when you create your Amazon EC2 instance.

 Launch an Amazon EC2 instance and specify your IAM role

-You can launch an Amazon EC2 instance with an IAM role using the Amazon EC2 console.
+You can create and launch an Amazon EC2 instance using your IAM role by doing the following:

 Note